 Messages are business documents, i.e. Invoices, Credit Notes and attached documents.
 They are sent in bundles and are compliant with the UBL 2.1 syntax.
 The Received Message window displays:

-information on individual messages
+information on individual Invoice / Credit Note messages.

 information on the files (invoices/credit notes and their related attachments) that compose the document bundle.